marcm200/juliatsa3d-core/README.md

 For further cycles a shuffled version of a color palette is used (untested).

-<b>Note:</b>Cycle detection currently cannot be interrupted and resumed.
+<b>Note:</b> Cycle detection currently cannot be interrupted and resumed.

-`LEN=integer` (standard value 8)
+`LEN=integer` (standard value 8)<br>
 The cube is set to 2^LEN x 2^LEN x 2^LEN voxels.
 Images should be at least 2^8 pixels and can go up to 2^31 in principle.
 The largest I computed thus far is, however, 2^14 pixels in width for specific sets if memory is sufficient.

-'C=doublex,doubley,doublez` or
+`C=doublex,doubley,doublez` or
 `C=doublex0,doublex1,doubley0,doubley1,doublez0,doublez1` or
 `CI=nx,ny,nz` or
-`CI=nx0,nx1,ny0,ny1,nz0,nz1`

-	Sets the seed value to a triplex number (3 values provided) or an interval (6 values).
+`CI=nx0,nx1,ny0,ny1,nz0,nz1`<br>Sets the seed value to a triplex number (3 values provided) or an interval (6 values).
 The double values are made representable as described earlier, the CI values are interpreted as 64bit integers and serve as the enumerator of a rational with constant denominator 2^25.
 E.g. nx is converted to nx*2^-25 as floating point.
-This comes in handy for some values which would need numerous digits after the decimal point.

-`A=doublex,doubley,doublez` or `B=doublex,doubley,doublez`
+`A=doublex,doubley,doublez` or `B=doublex,doubley,doublez` or`AI=nx,ny,nz` or `BI=nx,ny,nz`<br>
-`AI=nx,ny,nz` or `BI=nx,ny,nz`
 Some functions use additional triplex parameters.
 Notation as for C value.

-`E,F,G,...Q=double`
+`E,F,G,...Q=double`<br>
 Further one-valued parameters.
 Note, those values can currently not be entered as an intger enumerator like A, B or C.

 <b>Note:</b> Floating point numbers given in the command line as parameters are always treated as C++ double, no matter
 what underlying data type is used in the binary.

-`RANGE=integer` (standard value 4)
+`RANGE=integer` (standard value 4)<br>
-The cube in R^3 where the whole Julia set is definitely contained is set to -RANGE .. +RANGE in every axis.
-(See limitations).
+The cube in R<sup>3</sup> where the whole Julia set is contained is set to -RANGE .. +RANGE in every axis.

-`GRAY`
+`GRAY`<br>
 The internal viewer depicts the shape of the gray cells in space, no matter if interior cells are present (then standard would be to show the interior cells) or not.

-`TWDB=n`
+`TWDB=n`<br>
 This disables the internal viewer and thus does not construct a final image.
 It saves bitmap-type data in a file named "bc1.ccb" (no interior cells present) or "bc1per.ccb" (present) that can be used in my cube-viewer project to show the objects from different observer positions.